dcohen-dalton/csx/source/assignments/2-riemann/riemann.rst

       RightHandRule rightHandRule = new RightHandRule();

   #.
-For each rule object use ``rsPlot()`` to plot rectangles under the example Polynomial onto the cooresponding PlotFrame.
+For each rule object use ``sumPlot()`` to plot rectangles under the example Polynomial onto the cooresponding PlotFrame.
 E.g.,

     .. code-block:: java

-      rightHandRule.rsPlot(rightHandPlot, polynomial, 1, 2, 10);
+      rightHandRule.sumPlot(rightHandPlot, polynomial, 1, 2, 10);

   #.
 Also on each PlotFrame, plot the example Polynomial so you can see the line in relation to the rectangles.
   #.
 Finally, for each rule, print the estimated area under the curve.